 What is a suggested tour?Our suggested tours are hand-picked tours that receive consistent good reviews, give back to the community, and work hard to minimize their impact on the environment.
 Read more about these tours on our website.Kayak & Swim at the Umauma Falls

-If you want to do more than just look at the falls you can splurge and treat yourself to a waterfall kayak and swim experience that also includes a catered lunch.
+If you want to do more than look at the falls, a kayak and swim experience is available that also includes a catered lunch.
 Note that the time at the falls is somewhat limited with 1h15.

 from: